lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

    } while (n < 50);
    System.out.println("Finally!
 You entered a number greater than 50.");

-With the ``while`` loop, we need obtain a value both outside and inside the loop, to carry on with our program.
-The ``do`` loop simplifies things.
+With the ``while`` loop, we need to obtain a value both outside and inside the loop, to carry on with our program.
+The ``do`` loop simplifies things because it does not require a value obtained outside itself.

 Boolean variables are versatile